Saint Julian Press

 RON STARBUCK

-Ron Starbuck is the Publisher/CEO/Executive Editor of Saint Julian Press, a poet and writer, an Episcopalian, and author of There Is Something About Being An Episcopalian, When Angels Are Born.
-Wheels Turning Inward, three rich collections of poetry, following a poet’s mythic and spiritual journey that crosses easily onto the paths of many contemplative traditions.
+Ron Starbuck is the Publisher/CEO/Executive Editor of Saint Julian Press, a poet and writer, an Episcopalian, and author of several books.
+His poetry collections follow a poet’s mythic and spiritual journey that easily crosses over into the paths of many contemplative traditions.

 He has been a contributing writer for Parabola Magazine.
 And has had poems, translations, and essays published in Tiferet: A Journal of Spiritual Literature, an interview and poem in The Criterion: An Online International Journal in English, The Enchanting Verses Literary Review, ONE from MillerWords (Feb.
 2016), and Pirene's Fountain, Volume 7 Issue 15, from Glass Lyre Press (Oct.
 2014), Levure Littéraire (France – 2017 & 2018), La Piccioletta Barca (Nov.
 2019), and The Tulane Review (Fall 2019).